Four causes: Final

 Aristotle defines the end, purpose, or final "cause" (τέλος) as that for the sake of which a thing is done.
 Like the form, this is a controversial type of explanation in science; some have argued for its survival in evolutionary biology, while Ernst Mayr denied that it continued to play a role.
-It is commonly recognised that Aristotle's conception of nature is teleological in the sense that Nature exhibits functionality in a more general sense than is exemplified in the purposes that humans have.
+It is commonly recognized that Aristotle's conception of nature is teleological in the sense that Nature exhibits functionality in a more general sense than is exemplified in the purposes that humans have.
 Aristotle observed that a telos does not necessarily involve deliberation, intention, consciousness, or intelligence:

 According to Aristotle, a seed has the eventual adult plant as its end (i.e., as its telos) if and only if the seed would become the adult plant under normal circumstances.
 In Physics II.9, Aristotle hazards a few arguments that a determination of the end (i.e., final cause) of a phenomenon is more important than the others.
 He argues that the end is that which brings it about, so for example "if one defines the operation of sawing as being a certain kind of dividing, then this cannot come about unless the saw has teeth of a certain kind; and these cannot be unless it is of iron."
 According to Aristotle, once a final "cause" is in place, the material, efficient and formal "causes" follow by necessity.
 However, he recommends that the student of nature determine the other "causes" as well, and notes that not all phenomena have an end, e.g., chance events.

 Aristotle saw that his biological investigations provided insights into the causes of things, especially into the final cause:

 George Holmes Howison highlights "final causation" in presenting his theory of metaphysics, which he terms "personal idealism", and to which he invites not only man, but all (ideal) life:

 However, Edward Feser argues, in line with the Aristotelian and Thomistic tradition, that finality has been greatly misunderstood.
 Indeed, without finality, efficient causality becomes inexplicable.
 Finality thus understood is not purpose but that end towards which a thing is ordered.

 When a match is rubbed against the side of a matchbox, the effect is not the appearance of an elephant or the sounding of a drum, but fire.

 The effect is not arbitrary because the match is ordered towards the end of fire which is realized through efficient causes.

-In their theoretical study of organism, more specifically propagating organisation of process, Kauffman et al. (2008) remark:
+In their biosemiotic study, Stuart Kauffman, Robert K. Logan et al. (2007) remark: